IoT-Dude/iot-dude.github.io/_posts/2022-03-23-Calculate-Standard-Error-of-the-Mean-in-Python.md

 I will explain two methods you can use to calculate the standard error of the mean for a dataset in Python.
 Note that both methods produce the exact same results.

-sem() function from the SciPy Stats library.    https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.sem.html std() function from NumPy.     https://numpy.org/doc/stable/reference/generated/numpy.std.html
+sem() function from the SciPy Stats library (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.sem.html) std() function from the NumPy library (https://numpy.org/doc/stable/reference/generated/numpy.std.html)

 ## Method 1: Use SciPy